-Texas heritage music deriving from the cattle ranching culture.
-Coordinated by "Yodeling Queen" Janet McBride and assisted by CTO Talent Coordinator Devon Dawson, the Buckaroo Club meets on the second Sunday of each month.
-Buckaroos receive exposure to great, historic western music, Texas history lessons, advice and practice on acoustic guitar, personalized yodeling instruction from Janet, and performance practice in front of a live audience.
-Janet provides copies from her extensive private collection of old recordings of the great old cowboy music unfamiliar to many of the Buckaroos.
+The Buckaroo Club was established in February 1998 as a way of mentoring youth under 18 years old to learn and perform Texas heritage music deriving from the cattle ranching culture.
+Coordinated by Judy James (CTO Buckaroo Director), the Buckaroo Club meets on the second Sunday of each month.
+Buckaroos receive exposure to great, historic western music, Texas history lessons, advice and practice on acoustic guitar, and performance practice in front of a live audience.
+Judy provides copies of the great old cowboy music unfamiliar to many of the Buckaroos.
 Qualified Buckaroos receive opportunity to perform at various other events throughout the year (including Cowtown Opry’s annual Gala) and may apply for Cowtown Opry’s annual scholarship award.

 RULES AND GUIDELINES